UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint0/PB.md

 #### Client Payment:

-11. As a client, I want to make payment for the service so that the platform can guarantee my interest .
+11. As a client, I want the payment to be made through the platform, who can guarantee the security of the transaction.

     - PayPal can be used for payment.